Smone5/KPI-report/README.md

 1. Export relationship data from Oracle Primavera P6
 2. Export node data from Oracle Primavera P6
 3. Use VBA to clean and prepare relationship data for analysis in NetworkX
-4. Use Python Pandas to clean prepare node data for analysis in NetworkX
+4. Use Python, Numpy and Pandas to clean prepare node data for analysis in NetworkX
 5. Combine relationship and node data in NetworkX
 6. Create a customized algorithm that would traverse and calculate the data in NetworkX
 7. Output the results of calculation in Excel for analysis